gpt-engineer-org/gpt-engineer/README.md

   1. high level prompting
   2. giving feedback to the AI that it will remember over time
 - Fast handovers, back and forth, between AI and human
-- Simplicity, all computation is "resumable" and persisted to the filesystem
+- Simplicity, all computation is "resumable" and persisted to the filesystem.

 ## Setup